ivandokov/depy/readme.md

         5) clean up old releases on the target server
         6) runs post hooks locally.
 If any of the hooks fails* the deployment marked as failed, but the deployment is successful and release is not deleted
         * exit with status other than 0

+        -i|--incremental flag will change the deployment process.
+It will duplicate the latest release on the server and upload only the changes.
+This will decrease the deployment time

     releases [TARGET]
         list all existing releases on the target server